young entrepreneurs in india

 Build a Strong Network

-• Join business groups on LinkedIn and Facebook.
+• Joining business groups on LinkedIn or Facebook

-The purpose is to develop a strong network of an equally passionate, committed, professional, and self-driven team.
-This team will surely help one find common mistakes that most Indian entrepreneurs commit.
+The goal is to build a network of passionate, professional, and driven individuals who can help advance your business.
+These are common mistakes that most Indian entrepreneurs commit.
 Furthermore, they will also act as a guiding light through tough times.

 Identify The Market Gap

 Demand and supply are the cardinal rules of any business.
 Young entrepreneurs in India should analyze the target market and identify the market gap.
-Fill that gap with value-added solutions competitors have failed to provide.
+They should fill that gap with value-added solutions competitors have failed to provide.

-Identifying the market gap is critical in developing a successful business that is sometimes ignored or misunderstood.
+Identifying the market gap is critical in developing a successful, sometimes ignored, or misunderstood business.
 Bridging the gap between customer/client expectations and market supply might be a game changer for Indian enterprises.
 It is critical guidance and a must-have for achieving corporate objectives.

 After analyzing the gap in the market, come up with innovative solutions to fulfill the demand.
 Products or services should provide something different and better than existing supplies.

 Suppose there is a Bengali colony in the town of Kerala.
-There is sufficient demand for Bengali cuisine, but there is no proper supply of it.
+There is sufficient demand for Bengali cuisine but no proper supply.
 A wise young entrepreneur would open a Bengali food joint, hire a Bengali cook, and provide a taste of Bengal in Kerala.
 Authentic Bengali cuisine with a classical set-up will attract more customers.

 Take the Risk

-Young Entrepreneurs in India must be persistent in their dreams.
-One must not be afraid of failure and take risks.
+Young entrepreneurs in India must persist in their dreams, not be afraid of failure, and take risks.
 As they say, failure is part of success.

 Advantages of taking a risk for young entrepreneurs: